Forest Gallery

 Share Project

-TCL acknowledges all Aboriginal and Torres Strait Islander people — the traditional custodians of the land on which we work.
-We respect their continuing connection to land, waters, and culture and recognise that sovereignty has never been ceded.
+TCL acknowledges all Aboriginal and Torres Strait Islander People — the traditional custodians of the land on which we work.
+We respect Aboriginal and Torres Strait Islander Peoples continuing connection to land, waters, and culture and recognise that sovereignty has never been ceded.
 We pay our respects to Elders past and present.